shariq1989/cookbook/content/recipe/yakni.md

 * A colander or strainer
 * A large bowl

-#### Is this soup keto?
-Is this soup lowcarb?
+#### Is yakhni keto?
+Is it lowcarb?

-Yakhni pulao is keto and low-carb and packed full of nutrients that help with the common keto flu.
-We even calculated the macros to make it easier for you.
+Yakhni both is keto and low-carb and packed full of nutrients that can even help with keto flu.
+We calculated the macros to make it easier for you.

 * CARBS– 2 Net Carbs
 * PROTEIN– 25g